FairOD: Fairness-aware Outlier Detection: Conclusions

+{\em How-to: } We can build an OD model using a disparate learning process~\cite{lipton2018does} that uses $\pv$ only during the model training phase, but does not require access to $\pv$ for producing a decision, hence satisfying treatment parity.

-Non-disparate treatment ensures that OD decisions are effectively ``blindfolded'' to the $\pv$.
+Treatment parity ensures that OD decisions are effectively ``blindfolded'' to the $\pv$.
 However, this notion of fairness alone is not sufficient to ensure equitable policing across groups; namely, removing the $\pv$ from scope may still allow discriminatory OD results for the minority group (e.g., African American) due to the presence of several other features (e.g., zipcode) that (partially-)redundantly encode the $\pv$.
 Consequently, by default, OD will use the $\pv$ \textit{indirectly}, through access to those correlated proxy features.
+Therefore, additional conditions follow.

-\item[D3.] {\bfseries Statistical parity (SP): } One would expect the OD outcomes to be independent of group membership, i.e. $O \indep PV$.
-To this end, this notion of fairness (a.k.a. demographic parity, group fairness, or independence), in the context of OD, aims to enforce that the outlier flag rates are independent of $\pv$ and equal across the groups as induced by $\pv$.
+{D3. \bfseries Statistical parity (SP): } One would expect the OD outcomes to be independent of group membership, i.e. $O \indep PV$.
+In the context of OD, this notion of fairness (also, demographic parity, group fairness, or independence) aims to enforce that the outlier flag rates are independent of $\pv$ and equal across the groups as induced by $\pv$.